nguarino522/activerecord8-redshift-adapter/README.md

 gem build activerecord8-redshift-adapter.gemspec
 ```

-To release a new version, bump `s.version` in the gemspec, tag the commit, then:
+To release a new version (maintainers), bump `s.version` in the gemspec, tag the commit, then:

 ```bash
 gem push activerecord8-redshift-adapter-<version>.gem